Allow the SNAP unit one of the following utility standards.

 - billed for electricity that is for air conditioning or heat, or billed for heat that is not electric; or

-- all utilities are included in the rent, but the FS unit is billed for excess heat or excess electricity that is for air conditioning or heat; or
+- all utilities are included in the rent, but the SNAP unit is billed for excess heat or excess electricity that is for air conditioning or heat; or

-- receiving, or expecting to receive LIHEAP during the 12-month period beginning with the date of the FS application.
-The FS unit qualifies for this standard even if an expense for utilities is not incurred.
+- receives or have received a LIHEAP payment of $21 or more during the month of application or in any of the last 12 months.
+The SNAP unit qualifies for this standard even if an expense for utilities is not incurred.

 NOTE: Air conditioning is central air conditioning or a window air conditioner.